-Child-on-child abuse
+Peer-on-peer abuse

 Children can (at times) be quite unkind to each other, often not realising the harm they are causing.
-There are many behaviours which can be inflicted by a child onto another child although we see very few of these at Braywood.
-We have a no-tolerance attitude towards all inappropriate behaviours and do not pass of behaviours as 'banter' or exploring their own sexualisation.
+There are many behaviours which can be inflicted by a child onto a child although we see very few of these at Braywood.
+We have a -no-tolerance attitude towards all inappropriate behaviours and do not pass of behaviours as 'banter' or exploring their own sexualisation.